sumitssutar/PortfolioProjects/Tableau Project AirBnB Listings/README.md

 We looked for average price per bedrrom on the basis of number of bedrooms in the house by Bedrooms(Converte to Dimension) vs AVG(Price).

+* On the sheet 5 - Distict Count of Bedroom Listings

+We looked for different count of each bedroom listings that is 1 to 6 bedrooms.

 * Dashboard :